t8js/react-router/README.md

 In this example, the `useRouteLinks()` hook makes all HTML links inside the container referenced by `containerRef` act as SPA route links.

-To be more specific as to which elements in the container should be converted to route links, a selector, or an HTML element, or a collection thereof, can be passed as the second parameter of `useRouteLinks()`:
+A selector, or an HTML element, or a collection thereof, can be passed as the second parameter of `useRouteLinks()` to narrow down the relevant link elements:

 ```js
 useRouteLinks(containerRef, ".content a");